 5. Get a smart thermostat

-How does a smart thermostat help keep energy bills so low?
+How does a smart thermostat help lower your energy bill?
+It can ensure your HVAC system doesn't run unnecessarily.
 A thermostat with a built-in motion sensor can turn off automatically when no one is home or when rooms aren’t in use.
-Similarly, a thermostat with a built-in humidity sensor can turn down the heat or air conditioning when it detects that the air is too humid.
-A smart thermostat can help you be sure your HVAC system isn’t running unnecessarily.
+Similarly, a thermostat with a built-in humidity sensor can adjust the heating or air conditioning when the air is too humid.
+Some higher-end smart thermostats even "learn" your schedule over time and create heating or cooling schedules to maximize efficiency without sacrificing comfort.

 Financing your home upgrades

-If you’re wondering how you’ll pay for these upgrades, we have some answers.
-Homeowners with equity in their homes can use that equity as a source of cash to invest in their homes and finance the upgrades.
+If you’re wondering how to pay for these upgrades, we have some answers.
+Homeowners with equity in their homes can use it as a source of cash to finance renovations that add value and comfort.

 What is a cash-out refinance?